Algorithmic Forecasting of Extreme Heat Waves: Some Methodological Challenges

 Current global climate models (GCMs) do not appear to offer much help.
 For the spatial scales at which global climate models function, heat waves are generally below the spatial scales that can be well resolved.
-Various forms of downscaling seem necessary to construct regional climate models (RCMs), but these introduce a number of new challenges (Gebrechorkos et al., 2023; Lafferty and Sriver, 2023; Schneider et al., 2023).
-As Gettelman and Rood (2016) write, ``For these [smaller scale] processes, we often must use statistical treatments to match observations to functions that can be used to describe the behavior.
-Some processes can be represented by basic laws, other processes must (at the scale of a climate model) be represented by statistical relationships that are only as good as our observations.''
-To this we add: and only as good as the statistical models themselves (Breiman, 2001b).
+Various forms of downscaling seem necessary in the form of regional climate models (RCMs), but these introduce a number of new challenges (Gebrechorkos et al., 2023; Lafferty and Sriver, 2023; Schneider et al., 2023).
+As Gettelman and Rood (2016) write, ``For these smaller scale processes, we often must use statistical treatments to match observations to functions that can be used to describe the behavior.
+Some processes can be represented by basic laws [of physics], other processes must (at the scale of a climate model) be represented by statistical relationships that are only as good as our observations.''
+To this we add: and only as good as the statistical models themselves (Breiman, 2001b; Freedman, 2009).
 Moreover, capitalizing on ``basic laws'' depends on knowing the relevant physics in particular, complex settings, getting boundary conditions from a GCM that are approximately correct, and having access to significant computational resources.
 And even then, the spatial scale may be too coarse.
-The analyses to follow suggest that certain quasi-experimental research designs coupled with that machine learning algorithms can help.
+The analyses to follow suggest that certain quasi-experimental research designs can help when used together with supervised learning.